-How to Tell the Difference Between Spit-Up and Vomit
+How To Tell The Difference Between Baby Spit-Up And Vomit

-Spitting up is completely normal for a baby and is related to pressure changes in their body, but vomit should be addressed with concern.
+Spitting up is completely normal for a baby, but vomit should be cause for concern.

-Cooley notes that yes, spitting up is totally normal.
-In fact, he says that an estimated two-thirds of all infants spit-up.
+In fact, Cooley notes, an estimated two-thirds of all infants spit up.
 And the reason is fairly easy to understand: Babies are unevenly pressurized.
-At the end of the esophagus, a.ka. the “food tube,” there is a sphincter that opens to allow nourishment into the stomach.
+At the end of the esophagus, a.k.a. the “food tube,” there is a sphincter that opens to allow nourishment into the stomach.
 But that’s not the only time the sphincter opens, according to Cooley.
-Sometimes it just opens.
+Sometimes it opens just because.

-Vomiting happens for specific medical reasons and signals a problem that likely needs to be solved (time often being the most effective solution).
-On the other hand, there’s no way to completely prevent spitting up from occurring.
+Vomiting happens for specific medical reasons and likely signals a problem that needs attention.
+On the other hand, there’s no way to completely prevent spitting-up from occurring.
 There are, however, ways to keep it from happening less frequently.
-Breastfeeding helps because a baby is unlikely to take in as much air into their stomachs when they eat.
-Burping a child a couple of times during feeding also helps to equalize the pressure.
+Breastfeeding helps because babies swallow less air into their stomachs when they eat this way.
+Burping a child a couple of times during feeding also helps equalize the pressure.

-While it’s tough to accept that spit-up is unavoidable, it can be even harder for parents to understand when it is a problem.
-Cooley notes that doctors aren’t great at helping that situation.
-Mostly because they use a bunch of interchangeable terms for the same thing.
-They might call it spitting, spitting-up, reflux, or vomiting.
-This confuses the already complicated issue at hand or, more like, on parents’ sleeves.
-That issue is understanding when to be concerned and the most basic thing to remember is that force and volume are the key indicators.
+Although it’s tough to accept that baby spit-up is unavoidable, it can be even harder for parents to understand when it is a problem.
+Cooley notes that doctors aren’t always great at leading parents to clarity, mostly because they use a bunch of interchangeable terms for the same thing.
+They might call it spitting, spitting-up, reflux, or vomiting, which can be confusing for parents.
+What matters is knowing when to be concerned: force, volume, fever, and distress are the best signs that vomiting may be cause for concern.

-When your baby stains your shirt, that’s probably okay.
+When your baby stains your shirt, that’s probably OK.
 When your baby ruins your shirt, it might be time to pick up a phone.